-- A comprehensive examination of the theory, practice, ideals, and realities of government and politics in the United States.
-Major areas of study include behavior and participation, the legislative, the presidency, the judicial process, and the administrative state.
-Other relevant topics: The United States Constitution. - This course is primarily lecture and reading based, with opportunities for discussions every day in face-to-face classes and once weekly via discussion board for online classes. - The broad goals of the course include students learning and retaining a significant amount of factual information about the U.S. Constitution, how the U.S. government works and its historical development; developing critical thinking and deductive reasoning skills; and, improving communication skills.
+- In this course, students will investigate how the national government is structured and how the American constitutional republic operates.
+It covers the philosophical and historical foundations of American government, including but not limited to: the Declaration of Independence, the US Constitution and its amendments, and The Federalist Papers.
+The course examines the branches of government and the government's laws, policies, and programs.
+It also examines the ways in which citizens participate in their government and ways their government responds to citizens. - This course is primarily lecture and reading-based, with opportunities for discussions every day in face-to-face classes and once weekly via a discussion board for online classes. - The broad goals of the course include students learning and retaining a significant amount of factual information about the U.S. Constitution, how the U.S. government works and its historical development; developing critical thinking and deductive reasoning skills; and, improving communication skills.